Videos: Watch Gamer Kootra Get SWATted in Hoax That Shut Down Schools

 "Uh-oh.
 This isn't good.
 They're clearing rooms.
 I think we're getting SWATted."

-Jordan "Kootra" Coombs in a screen capture grabbed by 7News from a video shared here.
+Jordan "Kootra" Mathewson in a screen capture grabbed by 7News from a video shared here.
 More images and clips below.

 Those are the words said by Jordan "Kootra" Mathewson, founder of a Littleton-based gaming group called The Creatures, just before police burst into the studio from which he was live-streaming Counter-Strike.
 Why?
 A hoax call about an active shooter that wound up with schools throughout the area being locked down.
 A video of the entire exchange, plus photos, extra clips and details below.